Processing math: 100%

 Purpose

 • The package "Eva" simulates the 2-D isotropic Cahn-Hilliard equation with the dynamic boundary condition.
-A Legendre-Fourier method was used for the spatial discretization (periodic in $x$ and nonperiodic in $y$), and the first- and second-order energy stabilized methods were used for the temporal discretization.
+A Legendre-Fourier method was used for the spatial discretization (periodic in x and nonperiodic in y), and the first- and second-order energy stabilized methods were used for the temporal discretization.

 Specifications